t-brandt/orvara/README.rst

     'chisq_G' : The chi squared for the two Gaia proper motions

+    'chisq_relRV' : The chi squared for the relative RV data (RV planet - RV star).
+This will be zero if no relative RV data is used.

     'RV_ZP_0_ML' : The ML zero point (barycenter RV) for instrument 0

 There will be an 'RV_ZP_1_ML' for instrument 1, etc., up to the number of RV instruments.